AlexDIonescu/StockManager/README.md

 # StockManager
-IOS app used to manage internal stocks
+Webpage for my IOS app used to manage internal stocks